mmredsol/deploy-devdiary/README.md

-Deploy scripts and configuration files of Devdiary
+Deploy scripts and configuration files for Devdiary